What is a Parcel Locker?

 Parcel lockers are used as needed, and the sooner a package has been removed from the locker, the sooner it can be reused by a different recipient if the carrier needs an available locker.
 There are always more tenants and mailboxes than there will be parcel lockers.

-For the above reasons, it’s both wise and considerate to attain your package as soon as you can.
+For the above reasons, it’s wise and considerate to attain your package as soon as possible.

 For Luxer One